-We first observe that SeKnow-S2S (Single) has almost 10 percent higher MRR@5 and R@1 rates of document retrieval compared to our prior work HyKnow (Single).
-And we find that SeKnow-S2S (Single) also matches the relevant entity with significantly better MRR@5 and R@1 rates than HyKnow (Single), although their recall of the belief state's extended part (i.e. the triple with \textit{ruk} and the topic) differs much less.
-The above results indicate that SeKnow has great advantages over HyKnow in finding relevant entities and documents, which largely benefits from the fusion of structured and unstructured knowledge management.
-Specifically, through the knowledge management fusion, the original triples in SeKnow's belief state can provide more constraints via structured query to help narrow down the candidates of relevant entities and documents.
+We use the original and extended parts of belief state to separately perform structured database query and unstructured document retrieval, where the value of slot \textit{ruk} and the topic are used to retrieve the documents of all entities in the active domain.
+Without knowledge management fusion, we observe that \ourmodel suffers from evident performance declines in terms of document retrieval, which leads to lower language quality of generated responses.
+Meanwhile, \ourmodel's MRR@5 and R@1 rates in matching the relevant entity also dramatically decrease, although the F1-measure of the belief state's extended part (i.e. the triple with \textit{ruk} and the topic) varies much less.
+The above results indicate that knowledge management fusion brings great benefits on finding relevant entities and documents.
+Specifically, through the knowledge management fusion, the original triples in the belief state can provide more constraints via structured query to help narrow down the candidates of relevant entities and documents.
 This simplifies the matching of entity name/ID and topic in dialog turns requiring unstructured knowledge, and avoids some document retrieval errors caused by the mis-prediction of belief state's extended part.